cockroachdb/docs/build-a-rust-app-with-cockroachdb.md

 asciicast: true
 ---

 This tutorial shows you how to use CockroachDB from a simple Rust application.
-You can use any PostgreSQL-compatible drivers, but we've tested and can recommend the [Rust postgres driver](https://crates.io/crates/postgres/), so that driver is featured here.
+You can use any PostgreSQL-compatible drivers, but we've tested and can recommend the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>Rust postgres driver</a>, so that driver is featured here.

 <div id="toc"></div>